 Who You'd Hang Out With: Everyone knows that in the '80s you had a very clear cut line of who to hang out with: the brains, the athletes, the basket cases, the princesses, or the criminals.

-The Highlight of Your Day: Getting away from your dumb parents.
+The Highlight of Your Day: Getting away from your parents.2,2231,628Would you choose this one?

 Where You'd Live: The suburbs.